-Hydrocodone and oxycodone are drugs that are mostly used to treat extreme pain.
+Hydrocodone and oxycodone are opioids, drugs that are mostly used to treat extreme pain.

-Hydrocodone/oxycodone overdose occurs when someone intentionally or accidentally take too much medicine containing these ingredients.
+Hydrocodone/oxycodone overdose occurs when someone intentionally or accidentally takes too much medicine containing these ingredients.
 A person may accidentally take too much of the medicine because they are not getting pain relief from their normal doses.
-There are several reasons why a person may intentionally take too much of this medication.
-It may be done to try to hurt oneself or to “get high” or intoxicated.
+There are several reasons why a person may intentionally take too much of this medicine.
+It may be done to try to hurt oneself or to get high or intoxicated.

-Hydrocodone and oxycodone belong to a class of narcotic medications called opiates.
-These medications are man-made versions of the natural compounds found in opium.
+Hydrocodone and oxycodone belong to a class of narcotic medicines called opiates.
+These medicines are man-made versions of the natural compounds found in opium.

 Hydrocodone and oxycodone are usually found in prescription painkillers.
 The most common painkillers that include these two ingredients are:

 These medicines may also be combined with the non-narcotic medicine, acetaminophen (Tylenol).

 When you take the correct or prescribed dose of these medicines, side effects may occur.
 In addition to relieving pain, you may be drowsy, confused and in a daze, constipated, and possibly nauseated.

 When you take too much of these medicines, symptoms become much more serious.
 Symptoms may develop in the following body systems: